Sabakhoso/Sabakhoso/README.md

-# 💫 About Me:
+#  About Me:
-hey there! ✨<br><br>I’m Saba, a third-year AI student over at the University of Sindh and currently interning at Technify as an AI dev.
+hey there! <br><br>I’m Saba, a third-year AI student over at the University of Sindh and currently interning at Technify as an AI dev.
 Honestly, I just really love building cool, practical tech that actually works instead of just sitting pretty in an ide.<br><br>my main vibe right now is connecting LLMs to solid backend systems, building rag pipelines with ChromaDB, and turning wild ideas (like my zero-waste AI chef website or smart hire-AI tools) into real-world code.<br><br>I'm low-key looking for junior remote/onsite gigs, internships, or project collabs where i can build cool stuff with cool people.
 If you're down to connect, my inbox is always open!

 ## 🌐 Socials: